cysouw/diathesis/text/c01_introduction.md

 Based on the definition of an alternation, a ~~clause alternation~~ is defined as follows:

 - In a clause alternation both alternants are monoclausal, i.e. both alternants contain a single main predicate.
-For German, the definitional property of monoclausality will be a phenomenon called 'coherence'.
+For German, the definitional property of monoclausality will be a phenomenon called 'coherence' (see [@sec:intro-coherence]).
-- In both alternants, the main predicate consists of the same lexeme, i.e both contain the same verb.
-- The meaning of the lexical verb does not (substantially) change between the alternants.
+- In both alternants, the main predicate consists of the same lexeme, i.e both contain the same verb and the meaning of the lexical verb does not (substantially) change between the alternants (see [@sec:intro-lexical-meanings]).
-- The meaning/function of the whole clause changes between the alternants.
-This functional difference is the whole point of having a clause alternation in the first place.
 - The lexical roles of the verb do not change between the alternants.
 Lexical roles are an inherent part of the meaning of a verb and alternations do not change them.
-Note, however, that there might be new roles introduced or some roles might be left unexpressed.
+Note, however, that there might be new roles introduced or some roles might be left unexpressed (see [@sec:intro-lexical-roles]).
+- The meaning/function of the whole clause changes between the alternants.
+This functional difference is the whole point of having a clause alternation in the first place (see [@sec:intro-functional-analysis]).
 - A specific clause alternation is only applicable to a restricted set of verbs.
 The list of applicable verbs constitutes the domain of application of the alternation.
-Any semantic/syntactic characterisation of these applicable verbs should be seen as a summary of the domain of application, not its definition.
+Any semantic/syntactic characterisation of these applicable verbs should be seen as a summary of the domain of application, not its definition (see [@sec:intro-domain-of-application]).

 Clause alternations are widespread when auxiliaries are introduced, like modal *müssen* 'have to' [@Next a], see [@sec:infinitive-mussen].
-Moreover, clause alternation are attested with many different kind of marking, like the verb particle *auf* marking completeness of the action [@Next b], see [@sec:prepositions-accusative-antipassive], or the somewhat mysterious 'free' reflexive *sich* with verbs like *ansehen* 'look at' [@Next c], see [@sec:reflexive-free-dative-sich-accusative].
-Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause-final) can also be considered to be a clause alternation.
+However, clause alternations are attested with many more different kinds of marking, like the verb particle *auf* marking completeness of the action [@Next b], see [@sec:prepositions-accusative-antipassive], or the somewhat mysterious 'free' reflexive *sich* with verbs like *ansehen* 'look at' [@Next c], see [@sec:reflexive-free-dative-sich-accusative].
+Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause-final) can also be considered to be a clause alternation [@Next d].

 :::ex
 a.
 Er erledigt seine Hausaufgaben.
 Er muss seine Hausaufgaben erledigen.